Skip to main content

 Employer connections

 Experts from stakeholders visit the course.
+For example banks, advisory services and administration are important stakeholders for farm entrepreneurs.
 Students acquire valuable information what must be taken into account in practice while planning investments and financing.

 Exam schedules